changesets/changesets/.changeset/tricky-months-whisper.md

 "@changesets/get-github-info": patch
 ---

-specify token permissions in the error message
+Improved the error message for a missing `GITHUB_TOKEN` to include the information about the required permissions.